geo-martino/dbt-contracts/README.md

 - [`has_valid_ref_dependencies`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-valid-ref-dependencies): Check whether models have an appropriate number of upstream dependencies
 - [`has_valid_source_dependencies`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-valid-source-dependencies): Check whether models have an appropriate number of upstream dependencies for sources
 - [`has_valid_macro_dependencies`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-valid-macro-dependencies): Check whether models have an appropriate number of upstream dependencies for macros
-- [`has_no_final_semi_colon`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-no-final-semi-colon): Check if models have a final semicolon present in their queries.
+- [`has_no_final_semicolon`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-no-final-semicolon): Check if models have a final semicolon present in their queries.
 - [`has_no_hardcoded_refs`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-no-hardcoded-refs): Check if models have any hardcoded references to database objects in their queries.
 - [`has_constraints`](https://geo-martino.github.io/dbt-contracts/reference/models.html#has-constraints): Check whether models have an appropriate number of constraints configured in their properties.

+You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/models.html#generators) to generate properties files for these models from database objects

 ### Model Columns